John Seeberg

 Chicken is naturally rich in the 11 essential amino acids required by a cat to sustain life.

-The third ingredient is wheat flour, a highly-refined product of wheat milling.
+The fourth ingredient is wheat flour, a highly-refined product of wheat milling.
 Like corn, wheat is an inexpensive and controversial cereal grain of only modest nutritional value to a cat.

 For this reason, we do not consider wheat a preferred component in any cat food.

-The sixth ingredient is tapioca starch, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.
+The fifth ingredient is tapioca starch, a gluten-free, starchy carbohydrate extract made from the root of the cassava plant.

-The seventh ingredient is lamb liver.
+The sixth ingredient is beef liver.
 This is an organ meat sourced from a named animal and thus considered a beneficial component.

 From here the list goes on to include a number of other items.
 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of the product.